Elieren/search_vk_photo/README.md

 python3 EncodeFace.py
 ```

-Dataset_faces.dat file will be created
+Dataset_faces.dat and dataset_name.dat files will be created

 ## Search by photo
 ```